bstriner/keras-adversarial/README.md

 WARNING: Unrolling the discriminator 8 times takes about 6 hours to build the function on my computer, but only a few minutes for epoch of training.
 Be prepared to let it run a long time or turn the depth down to around 4.

+##Notes

+###Dropout
+When training adversarial models using dropout, you may want to create separate models for each player.

+If you want to train a discriminator with dropout, but train the generator against the discriminator without dropout, create two models.
+* GAN to train generator: `D(G(z, dropout=0.5), dropout=0)`
+* GAN to train discriminator: `D(G(z, dropout=0), dropout=0.5)`

+If you create separate models, use `player_models` parameter of `AdversarialModel` constructor.

+If you aren't using dropout, one model is sufficient, and use `base_model` parameter of `AdversarialModel` constructor, which will duplicate the `base_model` for each player.